BrianPugh/tamp/README.rst

 Download the appropriate ``.mpy`` file from the `release page`_.

-   * Match the micropython version running on your board.
+   * Match the micropython version.

    * Match the architecture to the microcontroller (e.g. ``armv6m`` for a pi pico).